Do you have a clear definition of a bug?Last updated by Lee Hawkins [SSW] 11 months ago.See history

-- The client decides that they don't like the look of the current form even though it is the substantially the same as shown in the specification and wants the buttons at the bottom of the form instead of at the top.
+- The client decides that they don't like the look of the current form and wants the buttons at the bottom of the form instead of at the top, even though the form is substantially the same as shown in the specification.

 - The original specification states that the total price excludes GST, but it really should have included GST.
 This is a change to the specification, and is not included in the contract.

-Scrum wasn't designed for fixed price, fixed scope contracts, however, any new features or modifications (non-bug items) not in the original Sprint or Sprints are classed as additional work and are outside the scope of the contract.
-Any tasks which are bugs should be marked as additional items and be completed in the current sprint if possible.
-Most importantly, after the sprint plan has been sent, a PBI should NOT be entered as an item (additional or otherwise) in ANY sprints if they are not a bug.
+Scrum wasn't designed for fixed price, fixed scope contracts.
+Any new features or modifications (non-bug items) not in the original Sprint or Sprints are classed as additional work and are outside the scope of the contract.
+Any tasks which are bugs should be marked as additional items and be completed in the current Sprint if possible.
+Most importantly, after the Sprint Plan has been sent, a PBI should NOT be entered as an item (additional or otherwise) in ANY Sprints if they are not a bug.
 Instead, move all non-bug items to the Product Backlog for future review after the warranty period for the fixed price contract has passed.